shashankpandey2411/Data_analysis-on-MovieLens-20M--PySpark/README.md

 ## This project will demonstrate how to get started using pySpark and the DataFrame API to perform some basic data analysis, including:

   - reading in data

+  - performing Exploratory data analysis on the dataset

   - performing aggregations and joins using the Spark SQL module